pushpak0de/flixster/README.md

 <img src="http://g.recordit.co/BdnedqFSTE.gif" width=250><br>

 ### Notes
-Describe any challenges encountered while building the app.
-While doing the bonus it was hard to figure out how to get the collection view to find which movie was selected and passing it through to the SuperheroDetailsViewController.
+Describe any challenges encountered while building the app. ><br> While doing the bonus it was hard to figure out how to get the collection view to find which movie was selected and passing it through to the SuperheroDetailsViewController.